JuliaHEP/UnROOT.jl/paper/paper.md

     # ...
 Operate on event
 end

-Threads.@threads for event in mytree # multi-threading
+Threads.@threads :static for event in mytree # multi-threading
     # ...
 Operate on event
 end